SuperFlex Blog

 Progress Photos Done Right: A Consistent Protocol for Tracking Your Physique

-Progress photos become useful only when setup is standardized.
-This protocol helps lifters capture comparable images that support better physique and training decisions.
+Progress photos only work when setup stays consistent.
+Use this protocol to capture comparable images and make better physique and training decisions.

 RPE vs Percentage Training: What to Track